-We have a great selection of films for our resumed season from Friday 29 October.
+We have a great selection of films for our season whenever it is possible to resume.
 Many are Oscar winners or Best Films of the Year according to the movie fans’ website IMDb, but all are chosen from hundreds of possibles, because they are lkely to appeal to you, our members.

 Included are social and period dramas, thrillers, comedies and an edge-of-your seat documentary that will appear breath-taking on the big screen.
 The aim is always to present intelligent, amusing titles that many of you are unlikely to have seen before, or that you would want to see again in the company of friends,

 Plus we have something new: A Nostalgia Night with a Golden Oldie to be chosen by you the members – with drinks that evening at 1950s prices!
 Watch for details soon.

 All films are shown at 7.30pm, at Abbey Fields Community Centre, Back Lane, Winchcombe GL54 5QH, usually on the last Friday of the month, with refreshments served from 7.00pm.
 All have sub-titles – even those in English.

 Membership will of course carry over from 2020.
 We very much look forward to welcoming you back.

 The death of Stalin (UK 2017, 1hr 47, Cert 15) 25 February